jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-03-03-10:15:45/index.md

 <br>
 </details>
 <br>
-All in All, despite cutting down the number of exams to appear in, both UPSC-CSE & ISI-JRF are being broadly demanding in subject breadth, it has become quite difficult for me to manage & work towards producing best results in both, especially when preparing without any established guidance.
+All in All, despite cutting down the number of exams to appear in, both UPSC-CSE & ISI-JRF are being broadly demanding in subject breadth, it has become quite difficult for me to memory manage & work towards producing best results in both, especially when preparing without any established guidance.
 To address this problem, I have found a solution but I would like to check them with you and verify before I proceed.

 ## 5. Problems ?
 Solutions ?